sl-lang/sll/DOCUMENTATION.md

 Integers are case-insensitive.
 The prefixes, as well as the symbols (in case of base 16) can be both uppercase and lowercase.

 For clarity purposes, integer digits can be split by underscores (`_`).
-The only exception is that a number **can not** begin with an underscore, because it would be recognized as an identifier.
+The only exception is that a number **cannot** begin with an underscore, because it would be recognized as an identifier.

 #### Float

 A 64-bit IEEE 754 floating-point number.
+It consists of an option number followed by a period (`.`) and another number.
+The second number is not required if the first one is present.
+The entire expression can be followed by an `e` or `E` (denoting the scientific notation) combined with a signed integer representing an exponent.
+The sign of the number must be located before the first number (or period).

+Likewise, with integers, digits can be split by underscores (`_`) for clarity purposes.
+The only exceptions are that an underscore cannot begin the number nor the exponent.

 #### Char